 You should also submit evidence of your losses alongside your initial complaint.
 This evidence, including hospital bills, pay stubs, and expert testimony, helps a court understand the financial impact an accident has had on your life.

-When you choose to pursue a civil car accident suit, you want to work with an attorney who is sympathetic to your losses.
+When you pursue a civil car accident suit, you want to work with an attorney sympathetic to your losses.
 More so than that, though, you want to work with an attorney with a certifiable track record of legal competence.

-You do not have to sue another driver when contending with your car accident losses.
+You don’t have to sue another driver for your car accident losses.
 Depending on the circumstances that led to your collision, there may be other parties that hold the blame for your injuries.
 These can include:

 - The government official who failed to keep the roads in good repair